mgechev/angularjs-style-guide/README.md

 #Introduction

 The goal of this style guide is to present a set of best practises and style guidlines for one AngularJS application.
+For to developing applications understandable by others is quite important to follow common guidelines.
+It is also very useful to have a single place for collecting all the known best practices.
+This document aims exactly that.

 These best practices are collected from:

 0. AngularJS's source code
 0. Source code or articles I've read
 0. My own experience

+** Note **: this is still a draft of the style guide, it's main goal is to be community-driven so filling the gaps will be greatly appreciated by the whole community.

 In this style guide you won't find common guidelines for JavaScript development.
 Such can be found at: